What to Do When Your WSIB Claim Is Denied

 If WSIB determines that your symptoms are related to a condition you had before the workplace incident, they may deny your claim.
 However, Ontario law recognizes that work can aggravate a pre-existing condition, and you may still be entitled to benefits in that situation.

 What you can do: Get medical evidence showing how your workplace activities worsened your pre-existing condition beyond its natural progression.
+A specialist's opinion can carry significant weight in these cases.

 5. Inconsistent Information

 What you can do: Review all documents before they are submitted to make sure the details align regarding what happened, when, and how.
+Small discrepancies in dates, locations, or descriptions of the incident can create unnecessary problems.

 Your Right to Appeal: Understanding the Process